FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-is relationship DEPRECATED: Trait that defines a relationship receiving 2 code blocks.
+DEPRECATED: Trait that defines a relationship receiving 2 code blocks.

+### is relationship

 ### multi sub trait_mod:<is>